Thesavagecoder7784/Adversarial-Attack-Neural-Networks/README.md

 # Adversarial-Attack-Neural-Networks
 Repository aimed at documenting adversarial attacks on neural networks and potential ways to stop them.
 Adversarial attacks are performed on neural networks to affect their ability to predict accurately.
-This could have adverse applications on the self driving or healthcare industry.
+This could have adverse implications for the self-driving or healthcare industry.

 ## List of Attacks:
 1. Fast Gradient Sign Method (FGSM) Attack